restful-ma/rest-ruler/docs/Rules/static/Underscores-(_)-should-not-be-used-in-URI.md

 ### What is checked
 * Currently, static implementation only
-* Checks every path if it contains an underscore (_) and returns a list of violations
+* Checks every path (server paths included) if it contains an underscore (_) and returns a list of violations

 ### What is not checked

-* The parameters in curly brackets are excluded from the path and are therefore currently not checked.
+* The parameters in curly brackets are excluded from the path and are therefore currently not checked in a dynamic fashion.

 ### Future work